KaiAmino/ButterFlySet/README.md

 ## How to Use

-1. Download at least the json and original frames from the GoogleDrive above.
+1. Download at least json and original frames from the GoogleDrive above.

 2. Run `python json2h5.py` from the directory where the script is located.
 The new directory (default name is 'data_train') will be generated which contains .h5 and .csv files.
 To run this code, you need to install the required packages necessary for DeepLabCut.